dpshelio/debugging-workshop/exercises/ex2_occasional/README.md

 $1 = "we made it to the decoyFunction!"
 ```

-It works! we can see our text.
+It works!
+We can see our text.
 You can convince yourself by running the program a few more times if
 you wish.

 > [!NOTE]